Austin vs Navarro Early College: TEA Scores, Homes & What to Know

 Navarro Early College High School is one of the most distinctive programs in Austin ISD, giving students the remarkable opportunity to earn college credits alongside their high school diploma.
 As an early college program, Navarro draws motivated, academically focused students from across the district and partners with Austin Community College to offer a head start on higher education at no extra cost to residents.

-With a C rating (75/100) from TEA, Navarro Early College High School sits in the middle tier of Austin ISD campuses.
+With a C rating from TEA in 2025, Navarro Early College High School sits in the middle tier of Austin ISD campuses.
 The scores show a school that is doing solid work, even if there is room to push higher in some areas.
 The campus has been steady in recent years.

 The Neighborhoods

 There is a real price difference between these two zones.
-The Austin area has a median around $799,000, while the Navarro zone comes in closer to $449,000.
-That $350,000 gap reflects differences in neighborhood age, lot size, finishes, and overall demand.
+The central and west Austin neighborhoods feeding Austin High generally command higher prices than the East Austin areas around Navarro, reflecting differences in neighborhood age, lot size, finishes, and overall demand.
 Both are in Austin ISD, so the tax rate is the same either way.

 One thing I always tell buyers: look at the neighborhood on a Saturday morning, not just a Tuesday at 2pm.
 You want to see who is walking dogs, who is out running, whether the parks are being used.
 That tells you more about the community than any listing description ever will.
 And yes, school zones affect resale value.
 That is just reality in this market.